plavin/sst-completion/README.md

 # SST-Completions

 This project provides bash auto-complete suggestions for sst-info, which is a part of the [SST Simulator](https://sst-simulator.org/).
 It provides information about the components you have installed.
-As SST-Elements provides so many components, it can be difficult to parse this list.
+As SST-Elements provides so many components, it can be difficult to know what is available.
 This command should make it easier to explore your installed components!

 Hopefully, this will be integrated into [sst-core](https://github.com/sstsimulator/sst-core).
 Please open an issue if you have suggestions for how to improve this script or if you think some other sst command needs completions.